Financial-Times/edtech-load-test/README.md

 - Complete refactor of code!
 - Put *Uuid.json into their own folder for neatness
 - New http websocket subscription
+- User and ramp up time option in Jenkins

 ## Notes
 - A group of `*Uuid.json` files should generate themselves due to a jenkins shell script.
 If not, you need to create `historicalUuid.json` and `realtimeUuid.json`